cmdcolin/cmdcolin.github.io/site/projects/index.md

 ## Work

 I am currently working for UC Berkeley on the <a href="https://jbrowse.org">JBrowse</a> project.
-I am working on developing visualizations that are relevant for cancer researchers such as structural variation.
+I am working on developing visualizations that are relevant for cancer researchers such as structural variant views of next generation sequencing.
+I created the paired-end sequencing views for JBrowse 1 and am working on redeveloping JBrowse 2 using ReactJS currently

 Past: